plzin/plzin.github.io/posts/non-standard-analysis.md

 Well, that's easy: It follows from the definition of real numbers and the way we use decimal numbers to represent real numbers.
 Let me explain.

-In school you are usually introduced to real numbers you just think of them as "decimal numbers".
+In school you are usually introduced to real numbers as "decimal numbers".
 For example $1.4$, $0.\overline{3}$ and so on.

 Let us try to define the set of real numbers like this:
-$$\mathbb{R} \coloneqq \{\ a_n\dots a_1.b_1b_2b_3\dots\ |\ a_i, b_i\in\{0,\dots,9\}\ \}$$
+$$\mathbb{R} \coloneqq \{\ s\ a_n\dots a_1.b_1b_2b_3\dots\ |\ s\in\{+, -\}, a_i, b_i\in\{0,\dots,9\}\ \}$$

-This is just the set of all decimal numbers and I think most high-schoolers would agree that this is the right definition.
+This is just the set of all (infinite strings of) decimal numbers and I think most high-schoolers would agree that this is the right definition.
 But it is not.
 If we defined it like this we would have defined $0.\overline{9}$ to be different from $1$.
-They are different elements in our set.
+They are different elements in our set (they are different strings).
+(We also defined 0 to be different from -0, but let us ignore that for now).

 Why don't mathematicians define the real numbers like this?
-Because it isn't closed under subtraction $-$.
-What should $1-0.\overline{9}$ be?
-Zero point zero, zero, zero, and after infinitely many zeros a one?
+We would have to define addition, subtraction, multiplication and so on, which is not trivial.
+Feel free to try.
+If you do, what is $1-0.\overline{9}$ by your definition?
+You either have to define it to be $0.000...$, or something like $0.000...1$.
+In the first case, we have two different elements of our set, such that their difference is zero, which is unsatisfactory.
+In the second case, the result is not even an element of the set.
-That thing is simply not in our set.
-You can have infinitely many digits after the dot, sure, but not something after those infinitely many digits, because we just didn't include that thing in our set.
+You could include it in the set (and we will get to a number system where something like this is possible), but as it stands we only allow infinitely many digits after the dot, but not something after those infinitely many digits.
-We could have done that, but that would make things weird wouldn't it?
-(We will get to a number system where something like this **is** possible).

-But we can fix this.
-We just define a new equality.
+We can actually fix the first case, by defining a new equality.
+Or in correct mathematical jargon, an equivalence relation.
 Let us call it $\equiv$.
-The correct mathematical jargon would be equivalence relation.
 You can think of it as a function $\mathbb{R} \times \mathbb{R} \mapsto \{\text{equal}, \text{not equal}\}$ that tells us when two elements should be considered equal.
 (You would then define $\mathbb{R}$ to be the set of equivalence classes, meaning two equal elements don't appear twice in the set).

-This equivalence relation would then define that $0.\overline{9} \equiv 1$ and also for example $0.36\overline{9} \equiv 0.37$.
+This equivalence relation would define that $0.\overline{9} \equiv 1$ and also for example $0.36\overline{9} \equiv 0.37$.
 You would also have to find definitions of $+$, $\cdot$ and so on, but then you'd have the usual real numbers.

 But this is not a very satisfying answer either, because we just defined $1$ to be equal to $0.\overline{9}$.
-The answer to the "question" of a proof would be: By definition of equality on our set.
+The answer to the "question" would be: By definition of equality on our set.

 # How do mathematicians define the real numbers?
 There are multiple provably equivalent ways to do this.